ifperalta/MyPortfolio/README.md

 ## Overview

-This portfolio website was built using the React and Bootstrap UI.
+My portfolio website was built using the React and Bootstrap UI.
 The website has three pages: Home, Projects, and Contact.

 - Home page - overviews my skills and experience including a brief bio and some links to other pages and social media profile.